kronostechnologies/build/circleci/README.md

 ### DEPLOY_OTHER_OPTIONS
 Any additional options for fpm that are not included in this script may be specified by this environment variable.
 See https://github.com/jordansissel/fpm/wiki#usage for a complete list or `fpm --help`.

+### DEPLOY_PACKAGE_NAME
+Specify the package name.
+Default value is the value of $CIRCLE_PROJECT_REPONAME

+## Autodeploy-Shell Environment Variable

+Below are the environment variable that are sent to the deploy shell.

+  - DEPLOY_PACKAGE_NAME